eranr/spark-storlets/README.md

 ### Example

-The following is an example that can be used inside spark-defaults.conf Note that the mentioned storlet is just a sample one that does not really do any filtering, but rather just takes care of records thay break between partitions.
+The following is a spark-defaults.conf example.
-A storlet that does CSV filtering at the source is coming soon!
+Note that the mentioned storlet is just a sample one that does not really do any filtering.
+Rather it just takes care of records that break between partitions.
+A storlet that does CSV filtering at the source is coming soon to Openstack Storlets.

     spark.swift.auth.username			tester
     spark.swift.auth.password			testing